reach-sh/reach-lang/docs/src/tut/mkt/index.md

 `{!rsh} parseCurrency` converts the figure passed into it to an acceptable currency on a DApp.

 :::note
-`{!rsh} parseCurrency` `{!rsh} function` is an in-built method that transform regular currencies (such as USD, EUR and Naira) into currencies used to transact on a DApp.
+The `{!rsh} parseCurrency` `{!rsh} function` is a built-in method that transforms fiat currencies (such as USD, EUR and GBP) into currencies used to transact on a DApp.
 Currencies used in a DApp include ETH and ALGO.
 :::